 - Longer lasting: Gets more shots (650 versus 400) out of a single battery charge.

 - More heavily discounted: Has been on the market for longer (launched in April 2014).

-Care should be taken when interpreting the review scores above, though.
-The ratings are only valid when refering to cameras in the same category and of the same age.
-Hence, a score should always be seen in the context of the camera's market launch date and its price, and comparing ratings of very distinct cameras or ones that are far apart in terms of their release date have little meaning.
+The above review scores should be interpreted with care, though.
+The assessments were made in relation to similar cameras of the same technological generation.
+Hence, a score should always be seen in the context of the camera's market launch date and its price, and rating-comparisons among cameras that span long time periods or concern very differently equipped models make little sense.
 Also, please note that some of the review sites have changed their methodology and reporting over time.

 Other camera comparisons